pgmann/AdminPanel/README.md

 ## Features

 ![Admin Panel Command GUI](https://raw.githubusercontent.com/pgmann/AdminPanel/master/screenshots/2.png)
-* Manage your players using the handy GUI interface - open it with the `/panel` command
+* Manage your players using the handy GUI interface - open it with the `/panel [target name]` command
     * Requires `adminpanel.gui` permission to use (default: op)
     * Actions are color coded from least severe to most severe:
         * Blue: Teleport a player to a safe random location (within 10,000 blocks of the spawn point)